 PSY 560 Developmental Psychology: The Child.
 3 cr.
 An examination of development from conception through adolescence.
 Topics include genetic influences, models of acquisition of learned behavior, motor, perceptual, cognitive, language, emotional and social development.
+Prerequisite: PSY

-Prerequisite: PSY 201 or 202.
-A student who has credit for 560 may not receive credit toward an associate degree for PSY 250.
-55.
+201 or 202.
+A student who has credit for 560 may not receive credit for PSY 250.
+SS.